veeso/ATtila/README.md

 ATScript is the most important feature of ATtila, since it allows to execute a set of AT commands (*well, not only AT based to be honest...*) sequentially and evaluate, store and combine their output.

-Basically in an AT scripts there are two things:
+Basically in an AT scripts there are three things:

 - **Commands**: describe what you want to send to the device and how to treat its response.
 - **Environment Setup Keywords**: describes how to establish and manage the communication.
+- **Comments**: you can obviously put comments in the ATScripts, the ATScriptParser will just ignore them.
+A comment statement must start with '#' character.

 ### ATScript Commands